 July to September 2017

 High lead levels, which can cause developmental delay, miscarriage, and other problems, were found mostly in children.
-The outbreak has led to 15 current or former government officials charged with crimes and lawsuits filed by several residents.
+The outbreak has led to 15 current or former government officials being charged with crimes and lawsuits filed by several residents.

 October 2017